Deep xVA solver -- A neural network based counterparty credit risk management framework: Numerical results

-A detailed study of deep learning values of basket derivative (on six underlying asses) from simulated values, not based on BSDEs, see \cite{ferguson2018deeply}.
+For a detailed study of deep learning values of basket derivative (on six underlying asses) from simulated values, not based on BSDEs, see \cite{ferguson2018deeply}.

 For the case of the basket call option, we observe that the exposure profile corresponds to the present value of the contract.
 As a consequence, we obtain a simple method to validate the exposure profile by computing an estimate of the basket call option price by means of a standard Monte Carlo simulation with $10^5$ paths.
 We regard this as the `exact' price.
 The Monte Carlo price we obtained is $157.99$ with confidence interval $[157.63, 158.34]$.
-The average values of the expected exposures produced by the deep solver reported in Figure \ref{fig:call} (right) vary with time between the values $156.98$ and $161.24$ in the positive case, and $0$ and $-2.9824$ in the negative one, achieving at the terminal time $t=T$ the maximum distance $3.25$ to the Monte Carlo price in the first case and $2.85$ to the exact zero solution in the second case.
-The accuracy of the time 0 option price is therefore 1bp, and hence of the same order of magnitude as for the single underlying.
+The average values of the expected exposures produced by the deep solver reported in Figure \ref{fig:call} (right) vary with time between the values $156.98$ and $161.24$ in the positive case, and $0$ and $-2.9824$ in the negative one, achieving at the terminal time $t=T$ the maximum distance $3.25$ to the Monte Carlo price in the first case and $2.98$ to the exact zero solution in the second case.
+The accuracy of the time 0 option price is therefore 1bp, and hence of the same order of magnitude as for the single underlying. {The CPU time is $1287$ s}.

-\begin{remark} It is noticeable that the error of DEPE and DENE is relatively low at time zero and eventually increases with time.
+\begin{remark} It is noticeable that the error of DEPE and DENE approximation is relatively low at time zero and eventually increases with time.
 This is because the time zero value is determined solely by the obtained optimiser for $\xi$, which is decoupled from the harder optimisation problem for $\rho$.
 The optimal $\xi$ which minimises the idealised objective function without time stepping and sampling error is the expected payoff, while $\rho$ determines the ANN hedge which minimises the variance.
 A suboptimal ANN leads to larger hedging errors, and hence increasing DEPE and DENE, as time increases.

 One could use this observation to set $\xi$ to be an accurate MC estimator for the option price, and then minimize over $\rho$ only.
-This by construction gives accurate time zero values for DEPE and DENE, but from our tests (not reported here) lead to similar results to above for larger $t$. \end{remark}
+This by construction gives accurate time zero values for DEPE and DENE, but from our tests (not reported here) leads to similar results to above for larger $t$.

+{ In relation to \eqref{eq:errorYZ}, this shows that the first term on the right-hand side can be made negligible compared to the second term.
+In these examples, the error of $Y$ and $Z$ are indeed of similar magnitude.
+This is supported by \eqref{eqn:YZ} in the appendix. } \end{remark}

 For this product, next, we also perform an xVA calculation with the objective to validate Algorithm \ref{algo:solverForNonRecursive} and Algorithm \ref{algo:solverForXva} in a case where both are applicable.
 To perform this comparison, we need the xVA BSDE to be non-recursive: this can be achieved by assuming that there is a unique risk-free interest rate, so that FVA and ColVA are identically zero, i.e., xVA consists only of the CVA and DVA term.
 The idea is then to compare a Monte Carlo estimate of xVA according to Algorithm \ref{algo:solverForNonRecursive} with the initial value of the BSDE as produced by a full application of Algorithm \ref{algo:solverForXva}.